nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 });
 ```

-Otherwise your code "might" work but you'll experience weird side effects like empty message contents.
-If you do assign intents like demonstrated, they will be merged with your subscribers intents automatically, so you do not need to specify them manually again!
+Otherwise your code "might" work, but you'll experience weird side effects like empty message contents.
+If you do assign
+intents like demonstrated, they will be merged with your subscribers intents automatically, so you do not need to
+specify them manually again!

 ### Accessing `DiscordClient`